United Kingdom Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy/high commission to check visa requirements for the United Kingdom.

-Short-term visit visas: six months (or 12 months if you're accompanying an academic visitor); long-term visit visas: one, two, five or 10 years, with a maximum stay of six months per visit.
+General visitor visa: six months; long-term visit visa: one, two, five or 10 years, with a maximum stay of six months per visit.

 Consulate (or consular section at embassy/high commission).
 In some countries, you can apply online.
-See the Home Office UK Border Agency website for details (www.ukba.homeoffice.gov.uk).
+See the UK Visas and Immigration website for details (www.gov.uk/visas-immigration).

 If you do require a visa to visit the United Kingdom, you may be asked to provide information about your finances.

-If you are initially given permission to enter for three months, you may apply to the UK Border Agency to extend your stay to six months from your original date of entry.
-You must do this at least four weeks before your permission to stay ends.
+If you are initially given permission to enter for three months, you may apply to UK Visas and Immigration to extend your stay to six months from your original date of entry.
+The fee to extend your visa is £578 is you apply by post (decision made in eight weeks) or £953 if you apply in person (decision usually made on the same day).

 If bringing a pet from another EU or 'listed' country, your animal must have a microchip, pet passport or official third country veterinary certificate, rabies vaccination administered at least 21 days before travel, and tapeworm treatment (dogs only).